jennifertrin/OnboardNFTAlgorand/README.md

     - Best NFT Community
     - Best Newly Launched NFT Collection
     - NFT Collection with most utility

+**Work Intensive**: LESS - Can be totally scalable **Scaling**
+  - Request NFT Space community to provide spotlight suggestions
+  - Develop automated lists based on community-generated criteria.
+Create a bounty to curate lists of top artists, collections, whales using data from Flipside Crypto

 ### Phase 2: Collector Engagement
 Art sees an average of 7.6 percent yearly return and does not experience the same volatile fluctuations as other investment types [4].
 With its stability and high return, art can enable generational wealth.
 NFT Space paves the way for NFTs as the most equitable and fair investment type, one that is open to collectors of all socioeconomic backgrounds.